Francis Blake Delaval (Royal Navy officer)

 Captain Francis Blake Delaval (bapt.
-27 December 1692 - 9 December 1752) was a Royal Navy officer and Member of Parliament.
+27 December 1692 - 9 December 1752) was a Royal Navy officer and Whig Member of Parliament.

 Early life

 He was the son of Edward Delaval (related to the Delaval baronets) and his wife Mary, daughter of Sir Francis Blake of Cogges (related to the Blake baronets).
 He inherited Seaton Delaval Hall from his uncle Admiral George Delaval, and Ford Castle from his mother's family.

 Career

 Seaton Delaval Hall near Newcastle upon Tyne.

 Delaval began his career in the Royal Navy in c.
 1712.
 He retired, on half pay, as a Lieutenant in 1715; but was made Captain in 1719.
+In April 1716 he was sent to intercept the Jacobite expedition during the Jacobite Rising of 1715, and the following June he was ordered to the Baltic.

 He represented Northumberland in Parliament from 1716 to 1722.
+He was first elected with the support of Charles Howard, 3rd Earl of Carlisle.
+He sat as a Whig and voted with the government in all recorded divisions.
 From 1729 to 1730, he was High Sheriff of Northumberland.